 An after-the-fact ancillary SA is one that is issued after a service has been provided.

-All after-the-fact service ancillary authorizations must be reviewed and approved by the VR Supervisor, if issued by local office, or regional Program Support Manager, if issued by regional Medical Services Coordinator (MSC) or Medical Services Technician (MST).
+All after-the-fact service ancillary authorizations must be reviewed and approved by the VR Supervisor, if issued by a field office, or Regional Program Support Manager, if issued by a regional MSC or MST.

 After-the-fact ancillary SAs are issued: